AlexBai1991/VuejsPro/README.md

-readme
+# vuejsProject

-this is my vuejs project
+this is a start-up project developed by vue.js.